-And Yes. this acceleration is nothing but the acceleration due to the earth’s gravity (or gravitational pull or force) on the ball.
+And Yes. this acceleration is nothing but the acceleration due to gravity caused by gravitational pull or force exerted by the earth on the ball.
 It’s value is generally taken as 9.8 m/s^2.
 See here how acceleration due to gravity varies with height and depth wrt the surface of the earth.

 time taken by the upward movement

-As this acceleration (g) is working opposite to the upward velocity we have to use a negative sign in the formula below, used for the upward movement of the ball.
+As this acceleration due to gravity (g) is working opposite to the upward velocity we have to use a negative sign in the formula below, used for the upward movement of the ball.
 We know the value of g in SI is 9.8 m/second square.

 Using one of the equations of motion,

 As v2=0, (at the highest point the velocity becomes zero), then we can write the previous equation as follows:

 So from equation (ii), the time taken by the ball to reach the maximum height is = (Initial Velocity with which the ball is thrown vertically upwards) / (acceleration due to gravity)…..(iii)